rdacorporation/sharepoint-react-app-boilerplate/README.md

 ### - Can I use sharepoint-react-app-boilerplate in conjunction with other projects stored in a single repository?

-I would recommend to use sharepoint-react-app-boilerplate within a monorepo approach.
+I would recommend to use sharepoint-react-app-boilerplate within a [monorepo](https://github.com/korfuri/awesome-monorepo) approach.
+Go multi-repo if that suits your project/team.

 ### - What projects has sharepoint-react-app-boilerplate been used on?

-We have used sharepoint-react-app-boilerplate number of internal projects hosted on SharePoint.
+We have used sharepoint-react-app-boilerplate on a number of customer-facing projects hosted on SharePoint.
 The [Brightcove SharePoint Connector](https://github.com/BrightcoveOS/SharePoint-Connector) is also based on this boilerplate.